gordon-cs/sp2018-The-Eureka-Project/README.md

 - We are going to use ReactJS/React Native for our UI.
 - We will run a Linux VM to house our SQL database.
 - We will use a Web API written in Java.

+End-To-End “Hello World” Definition:
+Our Hello World Program will be as basic as clicking a button to say “hello” to the database, and then getting a response back from the DB that says “hello user!”

+The entities involved in this:
+* The UI has a button
+* The user clicks the button, which sends a get request to the API
+* The API then retrieves the message (“hello user”) from the DB and sends its back to the user (client)
+* The UI displays “hello user” to the user
+Thus, the UI, API, and DB all work together to make this happen.